booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

       that allows to define more than two chassis in the list.
 Such use is beyond the scope for this blog post.

+[^5]: It will set to `true` only if the field is set to `false` already.
+The
+      reason for this is backwards compatibility with versions of OVN databases that didn't have the field populated.